taxesProperty Tax Assistance

 Filing a Complaint

-To file a complaint with regard to the SDPVS, MAP, ARB training or the administration of the binding arbitration or local government relief programs, please notify us in writing by regular, first-class mail:
+To file a complaint regarding PTAD’s performance of its functions, please notify us in writing by regular, first-class mail:

 Texas Comptroller of Public Accounts